rob-p/GHOST/UserGuide.md

       and decompose a matrix that represents the `k`-hop neighborhood of the vertex for which it is computing the signature.

-* __-g__  The network for which the signatures are to be computed.
+* __-i__  The network for which the signatures are to be computed.
 This network should adhere to the format described in [graph format](#graph-format).

 * __-o__  The file where the signatures are to be written.
 The signatures are written in